gamesbook/pyprototypr/docs/python_commands.rst

 In this case the first line is the loop set-up:

--  the *for* indicates that we want to set-up a loop;
+-  the *for* indicates that we want to set-up a loop
--  the *range* part limits how many times the loop will happen by using a start and end value inside a pair of brackets (the 1 and 4 respectively);
+-  the *range* part limits how many times the loop will happen by using a start and end value inside a pair of brackets |dash| the 1 and 4 respectively
 -  *number* stores how many times the loop has happened so far (for the very first time the value of number will be set to the start value of 1); this is referred to as the loop's *counter*